varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/SnapshotRetentionPeriod.md

 tags: [BimlFlex, Reference]
 ---

-# Snapshot Retention Period
+# Snapshot Retention Period (Days)

-The snapshot data retention period to use for the BimlFlex database cleanup process.
+The snapshot data retention period in days to use for the BimlFlex database cleanup process.

 Notes: